Amiru2007/Rainmeter-Skins/Readme.md

 ## Instructions

 1. **Installation:**
    - Make sure you have Rainmeter installed on your computer.
-If you don't have it, you can download it from the official Rainmeter website (https://www.rainmeter.net).
+If you don't have it, you can download it from the official Rainmeter website [Rainmeter official site](https://www.rainmeter.net).
    - Download and extract the "Website Shortcut Skin" folder from the provided ZIP file.

 2. **Configuration:**